 The Bolloré Ports container terminals involved in the process will be audited every year by Bureau Veritas in order to receive a certificate of compliance.

 The Green Terminal certification is applicable to all new terminals and those that have undergone modernisation or extension.
-The methodology will be applied to all container terminals and scoring will give 4 certification levels.
+The methodology will be applied to all container terminals and scoring will give 4 certification levels (50% no star, one star from 65%, two stars from 80% and three stars from 90% and above).
 Terminals that do not obtain a minimum of 50% will not be able to be certified Green Terminal.